godotengine/godot-docs/getting_started/scripting/visual_script/what_is_visual_scripting.rst

 With the misunderstanding cleared up, the question that remains is what are the practical uses for Visual Scripting.

-The most common use cases are are as follows:
+The most common use cases are as follows:

 * Game development beginners who want to learn an engine but have no programming experience yet.
 * Artists and Game Designers who have no experience in programming and want to create quick prototypes or simple games.